Defense Acquisition Program Administration: Defense Acquisition Program Promotion Committee

 In order to deliberate upon and coordinate major policies, management of financial resources and other purposes for the promotion of defense acquisition programs, the Defense Acquisition Program Promotion Committee was placed under the control of the Minister of National Defense.
 Through the Committee, with the minister of National Defense as chairman, project promotion methods and model decisions are discussed and adjusted and defense capacity improvement projects are implemented.

-Major Procurement Projects
+Major procurement programs

-DAPA manages a variety of defense procurement projects.
-Examples of current and past projects include:
+DAPA currently manages 1064 items of variety defense procurement programs.
+Examples of current and past procurement programs include: